 Things to Do in Cleveland Park

 Get up close and personal with wildlife from around the world at the Smithsonian’s National Zoo & Conservation Biology Institute.
 Go for a walk between the mature trees and babbling brook on Klingle Valley Trail.
-Connect with your community and teach your children how to grow and harvest their own food by renting a plot at Melvin Hazen Community Garden.
+Connect with your community and teach your children how to grow and harvest their own food by renting a plot at Cleveland Park Community Garden.
 Reserve tickets to see a live performance featuring The Washington Ballet.
-Sample pan-Asian cuisine like Pad Thai, Mongolian Stir Fry, and Korean BBQ Ribs at Spices Asian Restaurant.
+Sample pan-Asian cuisine like Pad Thai, Mongolian Stir-Fry, and Korean BBQ Ribs at Spices Asian Restaurant.
 Get your fill of Burnt Ends, Texas Style Chili, Philly Cheese Steak Egg Rolls, and other unique rib-sticking meals at Fat Pete’s Barbecue.
-Savor Italian classics like Margherita Pizza or Caponata at 2Amys Neapolitan Pizzeria.
-Or make reservations for date night at Indique, where you can enjoy mouthwatering Indian fare like Chicken Seekh Kebabs or Lamb Vindaloo.
+Savor Italian classics like Margherita Pizza, Rapini, or Caponata at 2Amys Neapolitan Pizzeria.
+Or make reservations for date night to enjoy mouthwatering Indian fare like Saag Paneer, Chicken Seekh Kebabs, or Lamb Vindaloo at Indique.